Contents of This Page

 - If you have papillary, follicular, or one of their variants, your dose of thyroid hormone replacement will be set for a target TSH level tailored to your individual risk of persistent or recurrent disease.
 Your doctor will order blood tests periodically to ensure that you are on the proper dose of thyroid hormone replacement.

-- In people who are medium or high risk, the dose will be high enough to suppress the thyroid stimulating hormone (TSH) below the range that is normal for someone not diagnosed with thyroid cancer.
+For high-risk patients, the dose will be high enough to suppress the thyroid stimulating hormone (TSH) below the range that is normal for someone not diagnosed with thyroid cancer.
 The goal is to prevent the growth of cancer cells while providing essential thyroid hormone to the body.
-At first, your TSH will probably be suppressed to below 0.1 mU/L. The level may change, depending on your body’s response to the treatment.
+At first, your TSH will probably be suppressed to below 0.1 mU/L. The level may later change to 0.1 to 0.5, depending on your body’s response to the treatment.

 - Wherever you obtain your prescriptions, always double check your pills when you receive them to be sure that you are getting what your doctor prescribed.
 Do this for all of your prescriptions, not just levothyroxine.